dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Prior to EF Core 3.0, once a `DbContext` was disposed there was no way of knowing if a given navigation property on an entity obtained from that context was fully loaded or not.
+Before EF Core 3.0, once a `DbContext` was disposed there was no way of knowing if a given navigation property on an entity obtained from that context was fully loaded or not.
-Proxies would instead assume that a reference navigation is loaded if it has a non-null value, and that a collection navigation is loaded if it is not empty.
+Proxies would instead assume that a reference navigation is loaded if it has a non-null value, and that a collection navigation is loaded if it isn't empty.
 In these cases, attempting to lazy-load would be a no-op.

 **New behavior**

-Starting with EF Core 3.0, proxies keep track of whether or not a navigation is loaded.
+Starting with EF Core 3.0, proxies keep track of whether or not a navigation property is loaded.
-These means attempting to access a navigation property that is loaded after the context has been disposed will always be a no-op, even when the loaded navigation is empty or null.
+This means attempting to access a navigation property that is loaded after the context has been disposed will always be a no-op, even when the loaded navigation is empty or null.
-Conversely, attempting to access a navigation property that is not loaded will throw an exception if the context is disposed even if the navigation property is a non-empty collection.
+Conversely, attempting to access a navigation property that isn't loaded will throw an exception if the context is disposed even if the navigation property is a non-empty collection.
-If this situation arises, it means the application code is attempting to use lazy-loading at an invalid time and the application should be changed to not do this.
+If this situation arises, it means the application code is attempting to use lazy-loading at an invalid time, and the application should be changed to not do this.

 **Why**